 Characters who don’t eat or drink suffer the effects of being exhausted.
 Being exhausted due to lack of food or water can’t be removed until the character eats and drinks the full required amount.

-A character needs half a kilogram of food per day and can make food last longer by subsisting on half rations.
-Eating a quarter of a kilogram of food in a day counts as half a day without food.
+A Medium character needs half a kilo of food per day.
+A Small character needs half as much food.
+A character can make food last longer by subsisting on half rations.
+Eating 250 grams of food in a day counts as half a day without food.

-A character can go without food for a number of days equal to 3 + their Constitution (minimum 1).
+A character can go without food for a number of days equal to 3 + their Constitution.
 At the end of each day beyond that limit, a character automatically becomes exhausted 1.

 A normal day of eating resets the count of days without food to zero.

 A character needs four liters of water per day, or eight liters per day if the weather is hot.
+A Small character needs half as much water.
 A character who drinks only half that much water must succeed on a DC 15 Fortitude saving throw or become exhausted 2 at the end of the day.
 A character with access to even less water automatically becomes exhausted 2 at the end of the day.

 Interacting with Objects